faizanmasroor/email-sender/README.md

 https://github.com/faizanmasroor/email-sender/assets/107204129/0ac50533-24b1-4431-823e-ba2508ec7e5b

 ## Goal
-<b> To create and send an email with customizable input—including recipient email, subject line, email body, and image attachments—from a Gmail account, whose username and password are declared as environment variables </b>
+**To create and send an email with customizable input—including recipient email, subject line, email body, and image attachments—from a Gmail account, whose username and password are declared as environment variables**

 ## Methodology